timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/custom-sc.md

 Now it's getting a little bit more complex.
 **Controllers** are the core of Kubernetes.
-It’s a controller’s job to ensure that, for any given object, the actual state of the world (both the cluster state, and potentially external state like running containers for Kubelet or loadbalancers for a cloud provider) matches the desired state in the object.
-Each controller focuses on one root Kubernetes resource, but may interact with other Kubernetes resources.
+It’s a controller’s job to ensure that, for any given object, the actual state of the world (both the cluster state and potentially external state like running containers for Kubelet or load balancers for a cloud provider) matches the desired state in the object.
+Each controller focuses on one root Kubernetes resource but may interact with other Kubernetes resources.
 We call this process **reconciling**.
 In our case the Kubernetes resource is a custom resource definition called `GitHubRepository`.
 ```editor:open-file
 file: tap-cartographer-workshop/github-source-controller/k8s/crds/github-repository-crd.yaml